Starmapo/Funkin-PvP/README.md

 # Friday Night Funkin' PvP

-The open source code of Friday Night Funkin' PvP.
+The open source code of Friday Night Funkin' PvP, a WIP fangame.

 **As of the moment, version 0.1 is still in development and nothing is promised to be kept the same until release, so use this at your own risk.**